 Our Rex Bakery friends often ask where “Rex” and “Artisan” come from

-The name Rex is inspired by his grandfather, Rex, who was THE original artisan.
-The Rex Baker was always impressed by how his grandfather Rex would & could turn his hand to anything – superb at gardening, carpentry (he made dolls’ cots & a beautiful dolls house when the Rex Baker’s mum & aunts were little girls), he also built his own brick workshop & then an extension to his house including laying all the drainage pipes for the indoor toilet, all on his own.
+The name Rex is inspired by Glenn’s grandfather, Rex, who was THE original artisan.
+As a little boy, Glenn was always impressed by how his grandfather Rex would & could turn his hand to anything – superb at gardening, carpentry (he made dolls’ cots & a beautiful dolls house when the Glenn’s mum Bev & aunts were little girls), he also built his own brick workshop & then an extension to his house including laying all the drainage pipes for the indoor toilet, all on his own.
 He could cook and even dress-make for his girls.
-Rex was a self-educated man, having left school at 14 because his own parents needed him to bring in moneyto the house, much to the regret of his teachers.
+Rex was a self-educated man, having left school at 14 because his own parents needed him to bring in money to the house, much to the regret of his teachers.
 He started as a gardener’s boy and was in the Army reservists but once World War II started he formally joined the Royal Artillery to fight all across Europe.
-Over nearly 40 years with the Army he made his way all the way up to be Major with an MBE.
+Over nearly 40 years with the Army, he made his way all the way up to be Major with an MBE.

 Besides – it’s a short sharp fabulous name, and as the Rex Bakery aims to be a sharp & modern take on artisan baking, this seemed the natural choice.